vercel/next.js/errors/middleware-upgrade-guide.md

 To help ensure security, we are removing the ability to send response bodies in Middleware.
 This ensures that Middleware is only used to `rewrite`, `redirect`, or modify the incoming request (e.g. [setting cookies](#cookies-api-revamped)).

 Beta customers had explored using Middleware to handle authorization for their application.
-However, to ensure both the HTML and data payload (JSON file) are protected, we recommend checking authorization at the Page level.
+However, to ensure both the HTML and data payload (JSON file) are protected, we recommend checking authorization at the page level.

 The following patterns will no longer work: